 Prudential's businesses are inherently subject to market fluctuations and general economic conditions.
 Uncertainty or negative trends in international economic and investment climates could adversely affect Prudential's business and profitability.
-Since 2008 Prudential has operated against a challenging background of periods of significant volatility in global capital and equity markets, interest rates (which in some jurisdictions have become negative) and liquidity, and widespread economic uncertainty.
+Prudential operates against a challenging background of periods of significant volatility in global capital and equity markets and interest rates (which in some jurisdictions have become negative), together with widespread economic uncertainty.
 For example, government interest rates remain at or near historic lows in the US, the UK and some Asian countries in which Prudential operates.
-These factors have, at times during this period, had a material adverse effect on Prudential's business and profitability.
+These factors could have a material adverse effect on Prudential's business and profitability.